Club Climate Europe

 for cities, regions, and countries, which aims at accelerating the climate and energy transition

-GCI-CCE has initiated a few climate and energy transition capacity-building projects.
+CCE has initiated a few climate and energy transition capacity-building projects.
 The projects involve institutional, academic, and industrial partners from a variety of countries, including EU, USA, Caspian-Black and Baltic Seas countries, Ukraine, Central Asia, India, Pakistan, Nepal and Turkey.
 The projects relate to facilitation, networking, public- private partnerships, regional and country policy support, climate, and energy policy research, etc.

-20+ energy and climate cooperation platform – Energy transition in Baltic, Caspian and Black Seas region.
 The primary objective of the 20+ Cooperation Platform is to establish a cooperative framework that addresses climate change and energy security through shared strategies, technologies, and investments.
 By bringing together countries from diverse regions, the platform aims to harness collective expertise and resources to develop sustainable energy solutions, enhance energy security, and mitigate climate impacts.

-The 20+ Cooperation Platform will include the following countries: Estonia, Latvia, Lithuania, Germany, Poland, Finland, Denmark, Sweden, Ukraine, Romania, Bulgaria, Hungary, Turkey, Azerbaijan, Georgia, Armenia, Turkmenistan, Kazakhstan, as well as Switzerland, USA and Saudi Arabia.
+The 20+ Cooperation Platform will include the following countries: Estonia, Latvia, Lithuania, Germany, Poland, Finland, Denmark, Sweden, Ukraine, Romania, Bulgaria, Hungary, Turkey, Azerbaijan, Georgia, Armenia, Turkmenistan, Kazakhstan, as well as Switzerland, the USA and Saudi Arabia.
 Iran and Russian Federation, being part of the basin, could be invited one’s political conditions allow.
 The platform will be open to other countries as well.
 This diverse coalition represents a strategic cross-section of Europe, the South Caucasus, and Central Asia, each bringing unique strengths and challenges to the table.

-• Webinars for policy makers, wider academic and professional audience, organized by SSF, with participation of EU climate and energy professionals,
+- Webinars for policy makers, wider academic and professional audience, organized by SSF, with participation of EU climate and energy professionals,

 Global North and Global South climate cooperation initiative

-The initiative is run by the Club and its partners from India, Pakistan and Nepal.
-It aims to bring global
+The initiative is run by the Club and its partners from India, Pakistan, and Nepal.
+It aims to bring the global North and global South closer in the processes of green climate and energy transition, to contribute and to learn from each other, especially for young people.